Story adaption by Alison Hawthorne Deming with sound design by Mark Duggan.

 The evil is Baba Yaga, a fearsome presence in Eastern European folklore.

-In most accounts, Baba Yaga challenges travelers in the deep forest, often threatening to eat them.
+Baba Yaga challenges travelers in the deep forest in most accounts, often threatening to eat them.

 Listen to the story:

-Slavic mythology imbues Baba Yaga with a strong maternal archetype, and she is seen by some to be a symbol of The Forest Mother.
+Slavic mythology imbues Baba Yaga with a powerful maternal archetype, and some see her as a symbol of The Forest Mother.

 In the Russian folktale, known alternately as Vasilisa the Brave and Vasilisa the Beautiful, the visitor is courageous, determined, and blessed.